 Château de Meursault, one of the largest estates in Burgundy, produces as many red wines as white wines, made respectively from the Pinot Noir and Chardonnay grapes.
-The 35 appellations including 18 Premiers Crus and 5 Grands Crus all come from our own vines in organic agriculture.
+The 38 appellations including 20 Premiers Crus and 6 Grands Crus all come from our own vines in organic agriculture.
 In 2018, we reduced the weight of the bottle by 15% while preserving the originality of the model designed in the 18th century.

-2- Harvest, Vinification and Maturation
+2- Harvest, Vinification, and Aging

 3- Tasting